 #2.
-Know your customer
+Know Your Customer

 The key is to know who you’re looking for and to get out and talk to them.
-Having a larger sample of testers is always a good idea if you can do it, but smaller groups can still give you an abundance of data if you’ve been careful about selecting the right target users.
+Having a larger sample of test participants is always a good idea if you can do it, but smaller groups can still give you an abundance of data if you’ve been careful about selecting the right target users.

 #3.
-Test thoroughly
+Test Thoroughly

 This is a step that many app creators seem to forget – you’ve got to understand how your app will appear on different devices, including any older devices your target users may still be using.
-You need to know that your features will work as expected on all devices, which means don’t skip those older ones!
+You need to know that your features will work as expected on all devices, which means don’t skip those older ones.

 #4.
-Test for accessibility
+Test for Accessibility

 Your accessibility testing should ideally involve testing on users of varying abilities.
 You need to test for things like:

-- Readability of the fonts, symbols, instructions and menus.
+- Readability of the fonts, symbols, instructions, and menus.

 - Ease of navigation.
-For example, the user shouldn’t have to pinch or expand their screen to try to navigate and it should be obvious to them where they are meant to go.
+For example, the user shouldn’t have to pinch or expand their screen to try to navigate, and it should be obvious to them where they are meant to go.

 - Use of standard commands.
 You don’t want to introduce complex gesture requirements that people aren’t used to.

 - Different options in terms of readability.
-For example, you might have color to indicate different commands, but back that up with words so that any color blind users can still easily use it.
+For example, you might have color to indicate different commands, but back that up with words so that any color-blind users can still easily use it.